![]() |

 #ifdef DEBUG

-fprintf(stderr, "<filename of .c file>: <function name> does this!");
+fprintf(stderr, "<filename of .c file>: <function

 #endif